-Figure 6: Desired submission counts
+Figure 6: Desired submission counts.

-Figure 7: The histogram of the submission counts to the perftest grader in Assignment 1 number of submissions and this much feedback were far beyond reach.
-In our university, a few previous courses have been transferred from manual to automatic grading (Niemelä and Nurminen, 2020; Nurminen et al., 2021).
+Figure 7: The histogram of the submission counts to the perftest grader in Assignment 1.

+Had the students been graded manually, this high number of submissions and this much feedback were far beyond reach.
+In Tampere University, a few previous courses have been transferred from manual to automatic grading (Niemelä and Nurminen, 2020; Nurminen et al., 2021).
 The previous experiences confirm the results of this study: if students are provided with an option of gradual improvements of their code, students fully utilize the option, and learn gradually by iterating their code.
 Another, self-evident but not any less important consequence is saving the resources of course personnel.
 In the course of this size (N=605), auto-grading is simply a necessity.
-High submission counts, versatile formative feedback of various graders combined with discussion forums with Q&A, where saved course resources can be spent and humans give constructive feedback, make the virtue out of necessity.
-However, more effort should be put to foster social cohesion and collaboration among the courses.
-Post-COVID students of our university have increasingly moved into remote studying.
+High submission counts, versatile formative feedback of various graders combined with discussion forums with O&A, where saved course resources can be spent and humans give constructive feedback, make the virtue out of necessity.
+However, more effort should be put to foster social cohesion and collaboration among students during the courses.
+Post-COVID students of our university have increasingly moved into remote studying mode.
 To bring them back to campus and to get them to work in teams is a brand new challenge.